VetterNic2/streaming-02-multiple-processes/README.md

 - What do you learn?
 - Once a process fails, it crashes the main process and everything stops.
+- When the first happened I thought I did something wrong, but I guess it was all a part of Dr. Case's plan. haha

 ### Deadlock